Ethan-Singh/Metro-Parking-App/README.md

 # Milestones
 - [X] Displays output for a single car park (in the console using `System.out.println([someOutput])`)
 - [X] Displays output for a single car park (on the device using a text field in `activity_main.xml`)
-- [X] Uses Java `BufferedReader` to read api key from file instead of hardcoding to a variable
+- [X] Uses Java `BufferedReader` to more securely read API key (from file instead of hardcoded as a variable)
-- [X] Uses Android `RecyclerView` to support more efficient displays in the future (when more than one car park status can be displayed)
+- [X] Uses Android `RecyclerView` to support a more efficient display in the future (when more than one car park is be displayed)
-- [X] Uses asynchronous Android `executor` to request api on a separate thread
+- [X] Uses asynchronous Android `executor` to call the API on a separate thread
 - [X] Uses Android `handler` to delay API calls to <5 per second (maximum for a developer)
-- [X] Uses `https://github.com/FasterXML/jackson` to load Model classes during `exectuor.execute...` with relevant `JSON` response data (see [OpenData](https://opendata.transport.nsw.gov.au/dataset/car-park-api) for official documentation on response data structure)
+- [X] Uses `https://github.com/FasterXML/jackson` to load Model classes with relevant `JSON` response data during `exectuor.execute...` (see [OpenData](https://opendata.transport.nsw.gov.au/dataset/car-park-api) for official documentation on response data structure)
-- [X] Uses `Map<Integer>, List<String>>` to load relevant "Station Line" onto new objects, and store facility id's for API calls
+- [X] Uses `Map<Integer>, List<String>>` to load the relevant "Station Line" onto new objects, and store facility id's for API calling
-- [X] Displays output for all car parks (on the device using `RecylcerView` in `facility_item_row.xml`)
+- [X] Displays output for all car parks connected to the API (on the device using `RecylcerView`)
-- [X] Create separate Git Branch to test sorting by "Station Line" i.e. you can sort which station parkings you want to see, by selecting the line (M, T8, T9...)
+- [X] Create separate Git Branch to test sorting by "Station Line" i.e. You select which Line you want to see parking for (M, T1, T2...)
+- [X] Uses Android `ViewBinding` - faster, null safe, type safe, instead of `findViewById()` (see [Android Developers](https://developer.android.com/topic/libraries/view-binding) for official documentation on the benefits of `ViewBinding`)
+- [X] Uses Android `RecyclerView` to display various Lines
+- [X] Uses Android `View.OnClickListener` within the `RecyclerView` Adapter to allow users to select a Line and see relevant parking (i.e. "M" -> Tallawong Parking, Kellyville Parking etc.)

 # Features
 * Because the "Line names", and "Facility id's" are stored in a `HashMap` the lookup for the key/value pair (Line name/Facility id) is always O(1).
-* Because the "Line names", and "Facility id's" are stored in a `HashMap` the API requests can only be for carparks that belong to the key (Station Line), decreasing the length of loading significantly `6.6s -> 0.5s call` in cases like the "T2" line (only one car park available)
+* Because the "Line names", and "Facility id's" are stored in a `HashMap` the API requests are only  for carparks that belong to the key (Station Line), decreasing the length of calling significantly `6.6s -> 0.5s calls` in lines like the "T2"(only one car park available)